-- An Axis 1 primary diagnosis; - Confirmation that the applicant meets the federal definition of a youth with SED; - Confirmation that the youth can safely be served in the community; - Full disclosure of threats related to custody relinquishment, school expulsion or homelessness; and - Confirmation that the applicant/enrollee meets at least one Medicaid Criteria for needing or being at risk of needing (within one month) services rendered in an inpatient psychiatric facility for individuals under age 21 as provided in 42 CFR § 440.160.
+- An Axis 1 primary diagnosis; - Confirmation that the applicant meets the federal definition of a youth with SED; - Confirmation that the youth can safely be served in the community; - Full disclosure of threats related to custody relinquishment, school expulsion or homelessness; and c.
+Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:

+• Confirmation that the applicant/enrollee meets at least one Medicaid Criteria for needing or being at risk of needing (within one month) services rendered in an inpatient psychiatric facility for individuals under age 21 as provided in 42 CFR § 440.160.